 In a later post, Lord willing, I will write about authors who are favorable to the view of Christ in the Psalms.

 (1) The original Bible was written in pieces, not all at the same time and not all at the same place.
 Each piece was carefully copied again and again by hand.
 No one has the original of any Scripture.
-Some of the existing copies are very, very old, and others are old, but not as old.
+Some of the existing copies are very, very old, while others are simply old.
 Some of the existing copies are copied from a copy which was copied from a copy and so on.
 Over time, the existing copies came to contain small differences.
 When these differences persist over time, they become known as “manuscript traditions.”

-(2) One example of a possible biblical reference is found in Psalm 2:1-2, “Why do the nations rage and the peoples plot in vain?
+(2) One such example is found in Psalm 2:1-2, “Why do the nations rage and the peoples plot in vain?
 2 The kings of the earth set themselves, and the rulers take counsel together, against the LORD and against his Anointed, saying,…” (ESV).
 Everyone familiar with the lyrics of Handel’s Messiah should recognize that for centuries these time-honored words from Psalm 2 have been commonly considered to be about Jesus Christ.

-As an example of a good use of references, the ESV at the very beginning of the first verse of this set of two verses in Psalms points out a citation in Acts 4:25-26, in which Psalm 2:1-2 is quoted exactly.
+In a good use of references, the ESV at the very beginning of the first verse of this set of two verses in Psalms points out a citation in Acts 4:25-26, in which Psalm 2:1-2 is quoted exactly.
 The NET Bible, however, makes no mention anywhere in their voluminous notes for these two verses in Psalms that they are directly quoted in Acts.
-When the reader turns to Acts 4:25-26, the ESV cites Psalm 2:1-2 at the very outset of those verses, while the NET Bible places the reference to Psalms in the very last of eight long and arduous notes.
+When the reader turns to Acts 4:25-26, the ESV cites Psalm 2:1-2 at the very outset of those verses, while the NET Bible places the reference to Psalms in the very last of eight long, arduous notes.

 (3) I extend my apologies to any reading this blog who might not see Christ as the point of the entire Bible.
 However, this blog is openly devoted to Christ.
 Christ is this blog’s only reason for existence.